 participated in the 4th annual JDAIM Shabbat Across Philadelphia, reaching more than 1,500 members

 Disability inclusion specialists from 5 congregational schools participated in 40 hours of professional learning and networking and served 89 children with special needs

 “As parents of a child who is easily over stimulated, it means so much to me and my husband to have sensory-friendly programming to bring him to."

 “You gave us so much insight into each of our personal learning and teaching styles, as well as what we can do better as an institution.
 I know we will be able to reach more students because of it!"

 “TAP has changed how I view people with disabilities immensely…and how I view people and situations as a whole."

-“[The WCI workshop] made me think about the actual seder that I have and how we can better engage my son [with special needs].
-I realize that, too often—and through no one's fault—he's a bystander at these seders and often sits while others read.
+“The workshop made me think about the actual seder that I have and how we can better engage my son with special needs.
 I realized that we need to engage him as much as possible so he feels like he's truly a part of the seder."

-received personal consultations to connect with community resources and learn to serve as home-based Jewish educators for their own children
+participated in seminars or received personal consultations on how to connect with community resources and learn to serve as home-based Jewish educators for their own children